-Table 5 presents the estimation results of the Logit models.
+Table 7 presents the estimation results of the Logit models.
 In total, 6 models are estimated by step-wise inclusion of different explanatory variables.
-Overall goodness of fit of the models is judged by the Likelihood Ratio test.
+Overall goodness of fit of the models is judged by the Likelihood Ratio test and Pseudo R^2 .
 The test statistic shows that all the estimated models are significant at 1 percent level or more by the Chi-square test.
-Pseudo R^2 is sensitive to number of explanatory variables and is highest for model 6.
-In terms of other qualitative indicators (e.g. sign and statistical significant, except the coefficients), all other variables in all models have predicted signs and significant, except the coefficient of access price variable.
+In terms of other qualitative indicators (e.g. sign and statistical significance of individual coefficients), all other variables in all models have predicted signs and significant, except the coefficient of access price variable.
 Thus, the following interpretation of estimation results is based on model 6.

 The coefficients of price variables have predicted signs.
 This may be interpreted in two alternative ways.
 First, other things being the same, an increase in the access price of fixed phone services increases the demand for mobile phone services.
-This implies that mobile phones are a substitute for fixed phones.
-As compared to the coefficient of access price variable, the coefficient of usage price variable is significant and larger in magnitude.
-Thus, substitutability of fixed phones for mobile phones is largely influenced by the usage price rather than the access price of fixed phone services.
+This implies that mobile phones